on Life Issues - February 2020

 Assisted suicide on the Isle of Man

-support for his motion, Dr Allinson plans to
+for his motion, Dr Allinson had planned to

 bring forward a private member’s bill in March followed by a